BaoAdrian/rebrandly-bot/README.md

    - (Optional) `destination`: Destination URL target for search
    - (Optional) `slashtag`: Slashtag target for search
    - (Optional) `domain`: Domain target for search
+- Sample Usage:
+   - Searches all rebranded links pointing to the given `destination`
+      ```
+      @rebrandlybot search show destination=https://someurl.com
+      ...
+Displays the number of results found for the given parameters ...
+      ```
+   - Searches (and shows) all rebranded links under the given `domain`
+      ```
+      @rebrandlybot search show domain=rebrand.ly
+      ...
+Displays the info on the matching links ...
+      ```
+   - Searches (and shows) all rebranded links pointing to a given `destination` under a specifid `domain`
+      ```
+      @rebrandlybot search show destination=https://someurl.com domain=rebrand.ly
+      ...
+Displays the info on the matching links ...
+      ```

 `list [limit|orderBy|orderDir]`
 - Lists information on a specific number of links (default = 10)